 Ethanol has a naturally high octane rating – 113 – and helps engines run cooler, run longer, and make better horsepower gains.

-Increasingly, retailers are offering higher blends, like E15, which provide consumers with a cleaner, more affordable option at the gas pump.
-E15 is the most tested fuel in history.
+Increasingly, retailers are offering higher blends, like E15, or Unleaded 88 which provide consumers with a cleaner, more affordable option at the gas pump.
+UNL88 is the most tested fuel in history.
 It has been approved by the EPA for all vehicles 2001 and newer – nearly 9 out of 10 cars on the road today.
-And most automakers – including all the Big Three – now explicitly warranty E15 for all new models.
+And most automakers – including all the Big Three – now explicitly warranty UNL88 for all new models.

-Drivers are happy to have a choice at the pump, and they have driven over 1 billion miles using E15.
-And NASCAR mechanics agree, which is why they’ve trusted higher ethanol blends for over 10 million miles on the race track.
+Drivers are happy to have a choice at the pump, and they have driven more than 75 billion miles using UNL88.
+And NASCAR mechanics agree, which is why they’ve trusted higher ethanol blends for over 15 million miles on the race track.

 The extra power offered by ethanol also means that modern engines can actually see a fuel efficiency gain from even higher ethanol blends.